Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Renormalization group approach

-We see that the identification of $\Ro$ with the charge $h_2(\omega)=\R g_2(\omega)$ is valid only in the leading order.
-In the next order this second main assumption of the ``poor man'' RG breaks down and the effective reflection coefficient depends in some way on {\em all} charges in the theory.
+As seen from \eq{2loop-all} identification of $\Ro$ with the coupling constant $h_2(\omega)=\R g_2(\omega)$ is valid only in the leading order.
+In the next order this assumption of the ``poor man's'' RG breaks down and the effective reflection coefficient depends in some way on {\em other} coupling constants in the theory.
+Correspondingly, \eq{final} in the leading order coincides with expression obtained in \cite{M} but differs from the reflection coefficient derived in \cite{aristov}.
+Comparison of these results is presented on Fig.\ref{fig4}.

-Expressions for the r.h.s. of Gell-Mann-Low equations (15) and (22) depends on the regularization scheme starting from the second loop (terms $O(\nu^2$)).
-The same is true for renormalized perturbation theory (25) --- coefficient in front of $g_4(\omega)$ is scheme-dependent.
-However, the complete expression for the effective reflection coefficient $R_\omega^2$ {\em does not depend on the scheme} as it should be for any physical observable.
+It is clear that effective reflection coefficient $\Ro$ cannot obey any kind of Gell-Mann-Low equations.
+Indeed, these equations always depend on the regularization scheme while $\Ro$ should not.
+Hence, in some order Gell-Mann-Low eqs written for $\Ro$ should fail.
+In our model it happens in the next-to-leading order, precisely at the moment when Gell-Mann-Low function starts to depend on the regularization.
+Meanwhile, the idea that to determine $\Ro$ one has to write RG equation is in the heart of the ``poor man's'' approach.
+Therefore, this approach should break down in some order of perturbation theory.
+We see this explicitly in the second loop.

+``Poor man's RG'' never takes into account non-logarithmic contributions to the diagrams.
+However, these contibutions are important starting from second loop.
+It is assumed in this approach that at $\omega=M$ always $\Ro=|R|^2$.
+Meanwhile, we obtain from \eq{final} at $\omega=M$ \beq \Ro = |R|^2(1-|K|^2\nu +O(\nu)^2) \eeq The second term here is a finite correction to bare reflection coefficient as due to electron-electron interaction.
+One can say that this correction is not interesting or even call $|R|^2$ the reflection coefficient already renormalized by the interaction at $\omega=M$.
+Unfortunately, these small corrections can give the contribution $\nu^{n+1}\log^n(M/\omega)$ and hence should be accounted already in the next-to-leading approximation.
+The terms of different order in $\nu$ develop to small $\omega$ in different way, so substitution of $|R|^2$ by its exact value at $\omega=M$, does not help.
+One needs exact calculation of diagrams of renormalized perturbation in order to include all these contributions correctly.

-To summarize: we proved that in the Luttinger liquid with one impurity the ``poor man'' RG fails in order $\nu^4$ for the Gell-Mann-Low equations.
-It fails already in order $\nu^2$ for the effective reflection coefficient $\Ro$ and conductance ${\cal C}(\omega)$.
-The expressions above for physical observables are different from those obtained earlier by other authors, starting from this order.
+To summarize: in the Luttinger model with impurity the assumption of the ``poor man's'' method that conductance (aka the reflection coefficient $\Ro$) is determined by the RG equations breaks down beyond the one-loop approximation.
+Respectively, our expressions for the physical observables (conductance and $\Ro$) differ from those obtained earlier by other authors, starting from the second loop.